nhzandi/AccelerationExplorer/README.md

 ### Mean Filter

-Acceleration Filter implements a mean filter designed to smooth the data points based on a time constant in units of seconds.
+Acceleration Explorer implements a mean filter designed to smooth the data points based on a time constant in units of seconds.
 The mean filter will average the samples that occur over a period defined by the time constant... the number of samples that are averaged is known as the filter window.
 The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

 ### Median Filter

-Implements a median filter designed to smooth the data points based on a timeconstant in units of seconds.
+Acceleration Explorer usees a median filter designed to smooth the data points based on a timeconstant in units of seconds.
 The median filter will take the median of the samples that occur over a period defined by the time constant... the number of samples that are considered is known as the filter window.
 The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

 Useful Links: